 Here are some of the advantages of using bankruptcy to deal with your debt problem.

 Protection from creditors.
 When you file for bankruptcy, you get the protection of the automatic stay.
 The automatic stay prohibits most creditors and collectors from engaging in collection activity against you.
 The automatic stay has the power to stop harassing phone calls, lawsuits, garnishments, repossessions, and foreclosures.
-(To learn more about the automatic stay, see our Bankruptcy’s Automatic Stay topic area.)
+(To learn more about the automatic stay, see How Bankruptcy Stops Your Creditors: The Automatic Stay.)

 You get a fresh start.
 Through a Chapter 7 bankruptcy case, you may eliminate most unsecured debt such as medical bills and credit cards.
 You may also surrender real estate or vehicles that you have financed if you don’t want to keep those debts.
 (To learn more about which debts can be discharged, read Which Debts Are Discharged in Chapter 7 Bankruptcy?)